Greg Clark (journalist): Post-war

-After a long layoff from book publishing, Clark was persuaded to issue the collection The Best of Gregory Clark (1959), which consisted of an editor's selection of Clark's best Weekend pieces from the 1950s.
-It was successful enough to merit a series of sequels, beginning with Greg's Choice (1961) a selection of Clark's own personal favourite Weekend columns.
-Collections of Clark's columns thereafter appeared regularly, usually every year or two, for the rest of his life.
+In 1959, Clark was persuaded to issue the collection The Best of Gregory Clark, which consisted of an editor's selection of Clark's best pieces from Weekend from the 1950s.
+It was successful enough to merit a series of sequels, beginning with Greg's Choice (1961) a selection of Clark's own favourite Weekend columns.
+Collections of Clark's columns thereafter appeared every year or two for the rest of his life.

-For the most part, Clark's Weekend columns were humorous pieces about hunting and fishing or family life, although they also sometimes discussed his experiences in both World Wars—and after.
-One of his more famous columns, "One Block of Howland Avenue", describes how Clark's elderly father asked his two decorated veteran sons never to walk up the street past the neighbours to their house at 66 Howland Avenue again.
+Most of Clark's Weekend columns were humorous pieces about hunting and fishing or family life; some of them were about his experiences in both World Wars.
+One of his more famous columns, "One Block of Howland Avenue", describes how Clark's elderly father asked his two sons, both decorated veterans, never to walk up the street past the neighbours again.
 All the young men of the Howland block had died in World War I, except Greg and his brother Joseph.
-Clark's father tried to balance his pride and joy at having both sons back home with his grief and concern for his neighbours and friends, who might be looking out their windows.
+Clark's father tried to balance his pride and joy at having both sons back home with his grief and concern for his neighbours and friends, who were not so lucky.

 Though he was probably Canada's most honoured journalist, an initiate Officer of the Order of Canada, and decorated as both a fighting soldier and as a war correspondent, Clark's work is currently out of print.

 Biography

-In 1981, The Life and Times of Gregory Clark, Canada's Favorite Storyteller, by fellow journalist Jock Carroll, was published by Doubleday.
+In 1981, Doubleday published The Life and Times of Gregory Clark, Canada's Favorite Storyteller, written by fellow journalist Jock Carroll.